shjang7/general_memo/README.md

 ##### axios
 Promise based HTTP client for the browser and node.js

+##### async-await
+async means a function returns a resolved Promise. await means wait until the Promise settles and return its result.

 # Rails memo
 ##### Rails new default option set
 - postgresql default database / not using minitest / skip coffee auto generating